 Both are delicious, so what’s the difference?

 - One of my favorite restaurant recipes involves roasting poblano peppers.
-To keep it simple, my recipe requires no roasting or cooking, favoring a totally raw salsa that includes a green bell pepper rather than a poblano.
+To keep it simple, my recipe requires no roasting or cooking, favoring a fresh raw salsa that includes a green bell pepper rather than a poblano.

 - As for the ratio of ingredients, I relied on my Mexican food lovin’ taste buds to create this corn salsa recipe.

 Ingredients for Mexican Corn Salsa